robotanh/EMBEDDED_SYSTEM_PROJECT/README.md

 ### Step 5: Connect the Hardware

-1. Attach the sensors and output devices to the STM32F411RET6 as per the pin configurations in the code.
+1. Attach the input and output devices to the STM32F411RET6 as per the pin configurations in the code.
 2. Power the system using a suitable power source.

 ### Step 6: Run the System

 1. Once flashed, the microcontroller should start executing the program.
-2. Monitor the headcounter functionality through LCD.
+2. Monitor the headcounter functionality through 3x6 LCD.

 ## Project Structure